alexander-xerxes-grant/advent-of-code/README.md

 ## Local Development

+-- I couldn't get just to work properly (:c so for now just use 'make')

 The following [`just`](<https://just.systems/man/en/chapter_1.html>) recipes can be used to install the project for local development, and run tests, linting and formatting tools.

 To install `just`, run the following command: